Fred Peacock

-Frederick Halliday Peacock (November 23, 1916 – February 15, 2010) was a business man and former provincial level politician from Alberta, Canada.
+Frederick Halliday Peacock (November 23, 1916 – February 15, 2010) was a businessman and former provincial level politician from Alberta, Canada.
 He served as a member of the Legislative Assembly of Alberta from 1971 until 1979.

 Political career

 Peacock was elected to the Alberta Legislature in the 1971 Alberta general election.
 He defeated long time Social Credit incumbent Frederick Colborne, to win the new electoral district of Calgary Currie for the Progressive Conservatives.
 Peacock was re-elected with a landslide majority in the 1975 Alberta general election defeating three other candidates.

 During his time in office he served as Minister of Development and Trade.